Svehla/reflect-metadata-SCKS/readme.md

 ## Who should care about this article the most?

 The problem is not with the regular programmers who just install npm libraries.
-The problem is with the authors of libraries who think that this new reflex API with experimental decorators will
+The problem is with the authors of libraries who think that this new `reflex-metadata` API with experimental decorators will.

 ## Is there some real-world example library?